flannon/vagrant-templates/README.md

     $ brew cask install vagrant
     $ brew install r10k

-r10k comes packaged as a gem, so to install it run,
+r10k comes packaged as a gem, so to install it you can run,

     $ gem install r10k